 |28.01.2017||Eiffeltorens voor de flitshandel, in collaboration with Joost Dobber and Titus Knegtel, Het Financieele Dagblad|

 Where the money is made

-The project consists of a series of photographs, a film essay (5:30 minutes) and a publication (48 pages, salmon newsprint).
-Additionally, an interactive map of algorithmic trading (created by Alexandre Laumonier/Sniper in Mahwah) and a counter indicating the relation between time and distance of HFT, are used in the installation of the work.
-Weight is put on the possibility of each element (film/photographs/publication) to function both in relation to each other within the context of an exhibition and on their own in the contexts of their respective platforms.
-This allows the project to make use of a broad spectre of platforms, and the viewer to dive into the topic in depth.
+The project consists of a series of photographs, a film essay (5:40 minutes) and a publication (48 pages, salmon newsprint).
+Weight is put on the possibility of each element (film, photographs and publication) to function both in relation to each other within the context of an exhibition and on their own individually.